UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 ## FlagStorage_GL

 This FlagStorage variant relies on a shader storage buffer and does not move any data around.
+It is implicitly synchronized by single-threaded execution in OpenGL.
+You still need to synchronize with the host if you want to download the data though.
 It still keeps track of proper versions so you can detect and act on changes, for example when synchronizing a FlagStorage and a FlagStorage_GL.

 # Graph Manipulation